isomerpages/moe-chijkcp/_co-curricular/Physical Sports/Artistic Gymnastics.md

 ### Pre-requisite:

-*   Must be able to commit from P2 to P6

 (I) National School Games competition (Artistic Gymnastics) for our senior team has come to an end.
 It's really a blessing that they were given the opportunity to participate in NSG this year.
 For them, it's really a good learning experience.